-'Just promise to remember the story, and what I've said.'
-'I will,' said Let, wondering.
-'I will.'
-Jon walked down a spiral staircase, nodded to the guard at the foot, passed into the castle garden, paused to squint at the sun, went out of the gate, and into the city.
-CHAPTER III THE Devil's Pot overturned its foul jelly at the city's edge.
-Old alleys were lined with stone houses, many of them ruined, built over, and ruined again.
-These were the oldest structures in the Pot.
-Thick with humanity and garbage, it reached from the waterfront to the border of the hive houses in which lived the clerks and professionals of Toron.
+"Just promise to remember the story, and what I've said."
+"I will," said Let, wondering.
+"I will."
+Jon walked down a long spiral staircase, nodded to the guard at the foot, passed into the castle garden, paused to squint at the sun, and went out the gate.
+Getting in was a lot more difficult.
+CHAPTER III The Devil's Pot overturned its foul jelly at the city's edge.
+Thirteen alleys lined with old stone nouses was its nucleus; many of them were ruined, built over, and ruined again.
+These were the oldest structures in Toron.
+Thick with hu- CAPTIVES OF THE FLAME manity and garbage, it reached from the waterfront to the border of the hive houses in which lived the clerks and professionals of Toron.
 Clapboard alternated with hastily constructed sheet-metal buildings with no room between.
-The metal rusted, the clapboard sagged.
-The water-front housed the emigration offices, and the launch service that went out to the aquariums and hydroponics plants that floated on vast pontoons in the sea.
-At the dock, a sooty hulk had pulled in nearly an hour ago.
-But the passengers were only being allowed to come ashore now, and that after passing their papers through the inspection of the officials who sat behind a wooden table.
-A flimsy, waist-high fence separated the passengers from the people on the wharf.
+The metal rusted; the clapboard sagged.
+The waterfront housed the temporary prison, the immigration offices, and the launch service that went out to the aquariums and hydroponics plants that floated on vast pontoons three miles away.
+At the dock, a frog-like, sooty hulk had pulled in nearly an hour ago.
+But the passengers were only being allowed to come ashore now, and that after passing their papers through the inspection of a row of officials who sat behind a wooden table.
+A flimsy, waist-high structure of boards separated the passengers from the people on the wharf.
 The passengers milled.
 A few had bundles.
 Many had nothing.
-They stood quietly, or ambled.
-On the waterfront street, the noise was thunderous, pedlars hawking, push-carts trundling, the roar of argument Some passengers gazed across the fence into the thralling slum.
+They stood quietly, or ambled aimlessly.
+On the waterfront street, the noise was thunderous.
+Peddlers hawking, pushcarts trundling, the roar of arguing voices.
+Some passengers gazed across the fence at the sprawling slum.
 Most did not.
-As they filed past the officers and on to the dock, a woman with a box of trinkets and a brown-red birthmark splashed over the left side of her face pushed among the new arrivals.
-Near fifty, her dress and head-rag were a well-washed grey.
-'And would you like to buy a pair of shoelaces, fine strong ones,' she accosted a young man who returned a bewildered smile.
-'I...
-I don't got any money.'
-He was complimented by the attention.
+As they filed past the officers and onto the dock, a woman with a box of trinkets and a brown-red birthmark splashed over the left side of her face pushed among the new arrivals.
+Near fifty, she wore a dress and head rag, that were a well-washed, featureless gray.
+"And would you like to buy a pair of shoelaces, fine strong ones," she accosted a young man who returned a bewildered smile of embarrassment.
+"I ...
+I don't got any money," he stammered, though complimented by the attention.
 Rara glanced down at his feet.
-'Apparently you have no shoes either.
-Good luck here in the New World, the Island of Opportunity.'
-She brushed by him and aimed towards a man and woman who carried a bundle composed of a hoe, a rake, a shovel, and a baby.
-'A picture,' she said, digging into her box, 'of our illustrious majesty, King Uske, with metal frame, hand painted in miniature in honour of his birthday.
-No cosmopolitan patriot can be without one.'
-The woman with the baby leaned over to see the palm-sized portrait of a vague young man with blond hair in a crown.
-'Is that really the king?'
-'Of course it is,' declared the birthmarked vendress.
-'He sat for it in person.
+"Apparently you have no shoes either.
+Well, good luck here in the New World, the Island of Opportunity."
+She brushed by him and aimed toward a man and woman who carried a bundle pomposed of a hoe, a rake, a shovel, and a baby.
+"A picture," she said, digging into her box, "of our illustrious majesty, King Uske, with a real metal frame, hand-painted in miniature in honor 29 CAPTIVES OF THE FLAME of his birthday.
+No true cosmopolitan patriot can be without one.

+The woman with the baby leaned over to see the palm-sized portrait of a vague young man with blond hair and a crown.
+"Is that really the king?"
+"Of course it is," declared the birthmarked vendress.
+"He sat for it in person.
 Look at that noble face.
-It would be an inspiration to the little one there, when and if he grows up.'
-'How much is it?' the woman asked.
+It would be a real inspiration to the little one there, when and if he grows up."
+"How much is it?" the woman asked.